vhf/v8-bailout-reasons/README.md

 ```

 * Why
-    * Once addition is performed, you have no Smi anymore, yet a HeapNumber.
+    * Once subtraction is performed, the return value cannot be represented as a Smi and thus is casted to [HeapNumber](https://github.com/v8/v8/blob/master/src/objects.h#L1838)
 * Advices
-    * Create a separate function if you'd like to work on such high values.
+    * You could have 2 separate functions - one for Smis and one for HeapNumbers.

 ### Too many parameters